 Hang sticky yellow sheets (widely available from garden suppliers) above or among the plants to trap adult whitefly.
 Glasshouse whitefly can feed and breed on weeds so good weed control inside and around the glasshouse will remove alternate host plants.
 Watch for signs of whitefly on new purchases as the pest is often first brought into a glasshouse on new plants.
 If possible quarantine new plants in order to give eggs and nymphs a chance to develop and be recognised.
 Good ventilation will help to check the growth of sooty moulds.

 Systemic insecticides can be applied as foliar sprays or compost drenches.
 Systemic insecticides are absorbed into the plant tissues and are taken up by sap-sucking insects when they feed.
 They also usually have some contact action.
-There are several formulations available.
+There are several formulations of one active ingredient available.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)